nixpulvis/avrm/README.md

 # Remember, `CTRL-a k` to exit screen.
 ```

-## Libraries
+## AVRM STD Libraries

-I'm building some facility libraries as a part of this repository, as I need
-them.
-Anything possibly needed in more than one project is it's own library.
-Some of the libraries are for functionality of the AVR itself.
+AVRM itself is made up of various C99 headers, and their implementations.
+Each
+"library" is meant to be somewhat self contained, and provide access to some
+underlying functionality of the AVR.
+External peripheral support is typically
+provided by an external library (see below).

-All Libraries have their own set of header and source files, with a common name
+All libraries have their own set of header and source files, with a common name
 in the `/lib` directory.

 - [avrm](https://github.com/nixpulvis/avrm/blob/master/lib/avrm.h)